ArminZ/ANR_Scoring_And_Visualisation/README.md

 * Additional functionality ('Route Generator')
 * Documentation, including the important subjects map conversion/map import, and parcour creation/import

-#### Version 2.0.0
+#### Next version 2.0.0 (Summer/autumn 2017)

-* Move from EF 6.1 database-first to EF 6.1 Code-first and implemented Migration
+* Move from Entity Framework (EF) 6.1 database-first to EF 6.1 Code-first, and implemented EF Migration functionality
 * This will allow to keep existing database files from previous version compatible and include more tables/fields as required on code side
 * Removal of unused code, some rework on the grapical side
 * Disabled old Beta-code for Route generation